 Students shall observe modes of dress and standards of personal grooming that are in conformity with the educational environment and necessary to maintain an orderly and safe atmosphere for all students.
 Apparel is expected to conform to reasonable student standards of modesty, and as such, no excessive or inappropriate areas of skin or undergarments may be exposed.
 No apparel or grooming that presents a safety concern is permitted.
-No apparel displaying messages that are sexually explicit, vulgar, violent, or advocating illegal activities is permitted.
-No clothing or personal grooming that disrupts, or is likely to disrupt, the educational environment is permitted.
+No apparel displaying messages that are sexually explicit, vulgar, violent or advocating illegal activities is permitted.
+Further, clothing or personal grooming that disrupts or is likely to disrupt the educational environment is prohibited.
+Board Policy JFCA (2004, 2006)